What is Physiotherapy?

 Almost every sport requires some degree of flexibility.
 Increased flexibility helps achieve optimal performance, especially for gymnasts and swimmers.
 A flexible body also prevents injuries from occurring and reoccurring.

-Contact us at Parkway Back & Foot Clinic and see how Physiotherapy can be a medicine free alternative
+See how Physiotherapy can be a medicine free alternative

 to a better, more active life.